What are the best Star Wars PC games?

 You can’t make a list of best Star Wars PC games without mentioning Knights of the Old Republic.
 Believe me, I’ve tried!
 KOTOR is truly both a fantastic RPG and a great Star Wars game.
 Knights of the Old Republic takes the classic pen, paper and D20 template and transfers it cohesively to a video game.
 BioWare’s MO is turning D&D into compelling video games and they would continue this when creating their own Space Opera RPG, Mass Effect.
 Star Wars runs deep in Mass Effect, with that early work in KOTOR forming the larger part of ME’s DNA.
 Telling a bold and ambitious story set thousands of years before A New Hope, KOTOR introduced elements of the Expanded Universe which are still held dear by a lot of Star Wars fans to this day.
 On any given Sunday you can fire up KOTOR and play the whole game through again, choosing different paths and discovering new story threads.

-In my last Star Wars video, I espoused TIE Fighter for its story and scope, but X-Wing Alliance is truly the definitive Star Wars space shooter.
+In my X-wing series review, I espoused TIE Fighter for its story and scope, but X-Wing Alliance is truly the definitive Star Wars space shooter.
 A PC-exclusive, X-Wing Alliance was the last entry into the X-Wing / TIE Fighter series and the last great Star Wars space combat game.
 Ace Azzameen is a freighter pilot for his family business, but moonlights as a rebel ace.
 Choosing between his family’s wellbeing and the bigger picture of galactic peace forms a solid backbone to the story, and the ability to fly big crewed vessels like the Falcon takes the gameplay in exciting new directions.
 Featuring a full voiceover, excellent graphics and realistic space physics, X-Wing Alliance took the X-Wing series to its logical conclusion.
 Fan-made graphics updates make the game look even better on modern PCs, and despite LucasArts unplugging the online multiplayer over ten years ago, the online modes are still fully supported by Gameranger so PC gamers can still experience the thrill of blasting their enemies into oblivion.